clintec/ClueCon-MathCheat/README.md

 The bot is designed to direct the user to the HELP message if they enter a none equation.
 The HELP message will outline the math operands available and provide an example of how to use.

-To use the bot, simply type:  `help` or an equation, like:  `2*128/4`
+To learn to use the bot, simply text:  `help` or an equation, like:  `2*128/4`